-All requests for chapter visits must be submitted using the chapter visit request form.
-All submissions will be assigned by the Executive Committee based on target audience, desired topic and meeting format (virtual or inperson) as well as volunteer availability and location according to this chart:
+All requests for chapter visits and presentations to be conducted by a member of ALA's Board of Directors or an ALA volunteer group must be submitted using the chapter visit request form.
+All submissions will be assigned by the Executive Committee based on target audience, desired topic and meeting format (virtual or in-person) as well as volunteer availability and location according to this chart:

-Target Audience Торіс Format Assigned Volunteer Assigned Observer Chapter • Leaders Chapter Operations Virtual CRT BOD Chapter CRT or BOD w/1 or Leaders Chapter Operations In-Person more year experience N/A Chapter Benefits of ALA BOD w/1 or more year Membership Membership Virtual experience CRT Chapter Benefits of ALA BOD w/1 or more year Membership Membership In-Person experience N/A Chapter Leaders Virtual or In- BOD w/1 or more year or Membership Association Matters Person experience N/A N/A - These requests w Chapter Law Firm Virtual or In- assigned CRT liaison to connect the chapter Membership Management Person with the appropria ite resource
+Target Audience Topic Format Assigned Volunteer Assigned Observer Chapter • Leaders Chapter Operations Virtual CCC BOD Chapter CCC or BOD w/1 or Leaders Chapter Operations In-Person more year experience N/A Chapter Benefits of ALA BOD w/1 or more year Membership Membership Virtual experience CCC Chapter Benefits of ALA BOD w/1 or more year Membership Membership In-Person experience N/A Chapter Leaders Virtual or In- BOD w/1 or more year or Membership Association Matters Person experience N/A N/A - These requests wi Chapter Law Firm Virtual or In- assigned CCC liaisor n to connect the Membership Management Person chapter with the appro opriate resource

-Requests for individuals serving in specific roles (President, Executive Director, etc.) will be taken into consideration.
+^{}Requests for individuals serving in specific roles (President, Executive Director, etc.) will be taken into consideration.